 Knowing how one change reverberates through the whole, as a psychotherapist, I then sat in sessions with my clients holding the knowledge that talk therapy alone was not going to heal the body-mind complex.
 I knew that this woman’s depression might be lifted if she’d put down the processed carbohydrates which flattened her in food coma.
 The body and mind are one, I’d find myself saying.
 Or I’d know that this man’s anxiety might be helped with less caffeine and sugar, the stimulants he was ingesting.
 The mind, body, emotions are one, I’d remind him.

-I read The China Study and took the e-Cornell classes the first time they were taught.
+I read The China Study and took the Plant-Based Nutrition Certificate the first time they were taught.
 I started eating real, whole plant foods without thinking about food groups, calories, dieting, weighing and measuring, fats, proteins or carbs.
 These three courses finally helped me let go of compartmentalized thinking.
 Thanks to “my teacher,” these courses and a lot of work, I am now a whole foods, low-fat, plant-centered eater.
 And I’ve written a book about that journey: Food Fix: Ancient Nourishment for Modern Hungers.

 Sometimes I slip.
 I love chocolate and peanuts.
 But I and those I coach, teach and counsel, know the power through all systems when we choose plants as food.
 Mostly I teach and write about self-kindness, self-compassion in our food and lifestyle choices.
 And because the universe, too, works as a whole, the planet and the animals benefit as well.
 Maybe we should call it Whole Earth Eating.